Segismundo Casado: Outlook and political views

-Constitución de la República Española, 1931 (PDF).

 Casado's political views are not entirely clear, though he was without doubt a man of the Left.
-In his publications and in his private correspondence he used to refer to his childhood, spent in the misery and poverty of the rural working class, which reportedly made him sensitive to social injustice.
+In his publications and in his private correspondence he referred to his childhood, spent in the misery and poverty of the rural working class, which reportedly made him sensitive to social injustice.
 This might not seem compatible with his entry into professional military service, as at the time the army along the monarchy and the Church were considered pillars of the regime, though on the other hand he was only 15 when applying to the military academy.
 There is no trace of his political engagements until he was in his early 30s.
 He did not welcome the Primo de Rivera dictatorship; in his own papers Casado refers to himself as a rebel, though there is no evidence of any rebellious activity recorded.
 However, at least twice he appeared in military courts defending fellow officers charged with conspiracy against the regime.

 Despite reversion of his promotion to comandante Casado did not seem to harbor any grievances against the Republic.
 Though he did not engage in open politics, he must have been considered a loyal republican officer as, in 1935, he was nominated to the position of commander of the personal guard of the president, even though at the time the Right was in power.
-There is no doubt as to his loyalty to the Republic following the coup d'état of July 1936, which was far more than simple “lealtad geográfica” of many professional officers trapped in the Republican zone.
-Some scholars claim that in late 1936 he developed a particular knack against the Communists, as he blamed them for his sidetracking from General Staff operations towards other organisational work; he is presented by historian Paul Preston as a man “eaten up with resentment”, though on personal rather than political grounds.
-His brother seemed related to the Anarchist CNT, but there is no evidence that Segismundo was close to Anarchism; neither is there any data which points to his relation to Socialism.
+There is no doubt as to his loyalty to the Republic following the coup d'état of July 1936, which was far more than simple "geographical loyalty" (lealtad geográfica) of many professional officers trapped in the Republican zone.
+Some scholars claim that in late 1936 he developed a particular antipathy towards the Communists, as he blamed them for his sidetracking from General Staff operations towards other organisational work; he is presented by historian Paul Preston as a man "eaten up with resentment", though on personal rather than political grounds.
+His brother seemed related to the anarchist CNT, but there is no evidence that Segismundo was close to anarchism; neither is there any data which points to his relation to socialism.
 Some authors claim that "he broadly shared Azaña's view of politics", which points to radical left-wing republicanism.

 In his own papers and in some historiographic literature, Casado is pictured as a man of decisively progressive outlook, determined to fight for democracy, liberty and social justice against any sort of dictatorship – be it a Communist or a Francoist one.
 It is not clear whether Casado was a Catholic; it is known that some time in the 1920s he joined the freemasonry, which was not necessarily incompatible with some sort of unorthodox, liberal Catholicism.